android-code/android-code.github.io/_drafts/2018-08-20-odwiedzajacy.md

 //choose visitor
 Visitor visitor = new ConcreteVisitor1();
 for(Element element : elements)
-	element.visit(visitor); //do specific job for ConcreteVisitor1
+	element.accept(visitor); //do specific job for ConcreteVisitor1

 //change visitor type
 visitor = new ConcreteVisitor2();
 for(Element element : elements)
-	element.visit(visitor); //do specific job for ConcreteVisitor2
+	element.accept(visitor); //do specific job for ConcreteVisitor2
 {% endhighlight %}

 ## Przykład